andre-ye/uni/docs/phil/phil-455/readings.md

 ---

+## Week 8: Responses to Volitional and Institutional Accounts

-## "Heart Attack: A Critique of Jorge Garcia's Volitional Conception of Racism"
+### "Heart Attack: A Critique of Jorge Garcia's Volitional Conception of Racism"

 - Garcia shifts the framework from the sociopolitical to the ethical and analyzes racism as a vice
 - Account is non-revisionist, non-doxastic, volitional, and moralized